ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 ![Feature Flag](./_img/phase-features-with-ff/phase-features-with-ff-ab-test.png)

-As shown, the majority of users prefer the email feature.
+As shown, most users prefer the email feature.
 Option (A) is more popular with the users and wins.

-## What FF solution did we chose?
+## What FF solution did we choose?

 As outlined in [How to implement feature flags and A|B testing](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2017/04/04/how-to-implement-feature-flags-and-ab-testing/) we considered a number of FF frameworks and solutions.
-We chose the [LaunchDarkly](https://launchdarkly.com/index.html) solution for a number of reasons:
+We chose the [LaunchDarkly](https://launchdarkly.com/index.html) solution for several reasons:

 - It’s a software as a service (SaaS) solution.
 	- No custom solution to maintain.